 COVID-19 RENTAL ASSISTANCE PROGRAMS

 The District has established rental assistance programs including the Emergency Rental Assistance Program (ERAP) and the COVID-19 Housing Assistance Program (CHAP) to help residents with paying their rent during the coronavirus (COVID-19) public health emergency.
-Additional information about these rental assistance programs follows below and is presented in this helpful information chart.
+Additional information about these rental assistance programs follows below.

 For additional information on rent assistance and housing resources, visit coronavirus.dc.gov.